Harry S. McDevitt: Other work

 McDevitt served as president of the Friendly Sons of St. Patrick.
 During the 1928 Sesquicentennial Exposition, he addressed a crowd of 75,000 at an Irish Day celebration at Sesquicentennial Stadium.

 McDevitt was a prominent figure in the Philadelphia sports scene, serving as chairman of the Philadelphia Junior Baseball Federation and president of the Philadelphia Police Athletic League and the Middle Atlantic Amateur Athletic Union.
 In 1934, McDevitt ruled in favor of the Philadelphia Athletics during their dispute with city treasurer Will Hadley over a liquor licence for Shibe Park.
 In 1939, the City Series between the Athletics and Philadelphia Phillies was played for the Judge Harry S. McDevitt trophy.
 In 1944, he was reported to be interested in succeeeding Kenesaw Mountain Landis as Commissioner of Baseball if Landis retired.
-In 1949, as president of the Middle Atlantic AAU, McDevitt ruled that sprinter Barney Ewell had forfited his amateur status by accepting a furnished house as a gift from fans.
+In 1949, as president of the Middle Atlantic AAU, McDevitt ruled that sprinter Barney Ewell had forfeited his amateur status by accepting a furnished house as a gift from fans.

 McDevitt served as president of the Frederick Douglass Memorial Hospital's board of directors for over five years.
 He led the hospital's fundraising drive and helped reduce its indebtedness to $7,000.
 In 1945, McDevitt, a Catholic resigned over his obejction to the hospital's Eugenics Clinic, which provided birth control.

 During World War II, McDevitt was executive director of the Philadelphia Council of Defense.
 His civilian defense volunteers were criticized by Dr. Wharton Sinkler, chief resident of Episcopal Hospital, for failing to provide first aid to victims of the 1943 Frankford Junction train wreck.
 McDevitt countered that the volunteers were not trained in first aid, but were focused on getting the injured to hospitals as quickly as possible and noted that they had not received any complaints from the other hospitals that treated the accident victims.

 After the War, McDevitt headed Mayor Bernard Samuel's fair rent committee.